Top

 3. Note the “website_id” value for the admin code.
 It should have a 0 (zero) value; if not, change it to zero and save.
 Repeat this for all three tables.

-1. Comment by Rich Y — November 20, 2009 @ 4:28 pm [Link]
+1. Rich Y - November 20, 2009 at 4:28 pm

 Thanks for the help on this….
 I copied my magento database using PHPMyAdmin for backup.
 When trying to copy back, I got the above error undefined index.